 This course is designed for first year medical students to develop a thorough knowledge about hormone synthetic pathways and mechanisms of action in order to understand the multifaceted clinical conditions that may arise as a consequence of a developmental anomaly, an abnormal hormonal environment, or an inability to respond to hormonal stimuli.
-The course also emphasizes the hormonal regulation of the male and female reproductive cellular organization and functions in development and adulthood.
+This course also emphasizes the hormonal regulation of the male and female reproductive cellular organization and functions in development and adulthood and describes the gross, functional and radiological anatomy of the male and female reproductive systems in health and disease as well.

 The course format includes lectures, laboratory sessions, and a series of selected clinical applications.